 The key for the obstetrician and pediatricians is clinical observation and getting prompt and accurate labs.
 You also need to see when a child is in distress during the birthing process.
 Clearly, you want to avoid giving a child antibiotics whenever you can.
 But there comes a point where a reasonable doctor has to act to protect the child from sepsis and brain injuries by delivering the child quickly (usually by C-section) or to deliver antibiotics when the infection is threatening the mother or child.

-With respect to the failure to perform a Caesarean section, defense lawyers for obstetricians argue that there is support for argument that chorioamnionitis alone is not cause for a C-section.
+With respect to the failure to perform a Caesarean section, defense lawyers for obstetricians argue that there is support for the argument that chorioamnionitis alone is not cause for a C-section.
 Defense lawyers also argue that in real time an obstetrician is able to make a diagnosis of chorioamnionitis based only on presenting clinical information and does not have the hindsight benefit of placental pathology.
 This might be true.
 But the reality is that if the baby does suffer an injury, the likelihood is that if you look at the fetal heart monitor strips, you will find a baby that was clearly in distress.
 If chorioamnionitis is thought to be the cause of an abnormal fetal heart rate tracing, the standard of care requires the removal of the fetus.
 Most successful chorioamnionitis medical malpractice lawsuits involve the allegation that the doctor should have delivered the baby soon.

 Another issue in these cases is Pitocin.
-This is a drug that is mean to accelerate delivery.
+This is a drug that is meant to accelerate delivery.
 Where there is a change in the fetal heart rating tracing to tachycardia - especially if there is a maternal fever or a suspicion of chorioamnionitis, the Pitocin should be turned down.
 If chorioamnionitis is a suspected cause of fetal tachycardia, repeated hyperstimulation will further compromise the baby.

 California: Hsieh v.
 Foong, M.D.
 Date unknown. $8,357,921 million verdict.